nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites: Ensure the patient list is displayed and contains the entry you wish to add an appointment to.
 2. Test Case: `addappointment 1 n/Eye Exam d/18-10-2023 1900`

    - Expected: New appointment, "Eye Exam" is added to the patient with index 1, details are shown in the status message.

 3. Test Case: `addappointment x n/Eye Exam d/18-10-2023 1900` (where x > list size)
-   - Expected: Error message displayed, patient not added.
+   - Expected: Error message displayed, appointment not added.
 4. Test Case: `addappointment 1 d/18-10-2023 1900`
-   - Expected: Error message displayed, patient not added.
+   - Expected: Error message displayed, appointment not added.
 5. Test Case: `addappointment 1 n/Eye Exam`
-   - Expected: Error message displayed, patient not added.
+   - Expected: Error message displayed, appointment not added.
 6. Test Case: `addappointment 1 n/Eye Exam d/18/10/2023 1900`
-   - Expected: Error message displayed, patient not added.

----

-### Deleting an Appointment

-1. Prerequisites: Ensure the appointment list is displayed and contains the entry you wish to delete.
-2. Test Case: `deleteappointment 1`
-   - Expected: Appointment with index 1 is deleted, details are shown in status message.
-3. Test Case: `deleteappointment x` (where x > list size)
-   - Expected: Error message displayed, appointment not deleted.
+   - Expected: Error message displayed, appointment not added.

 ---